zephyrproject-rtos/zephyr/doc/reference/data_structures/ring_buffers.rst

   integer value, both of which are application-specific.

 * **Byte mode**: raw bytes can be enqueued and dequeued.

+While the underlying data structure is the same, it is not legal to mix these two modes on a single ring buffer instance.
+A ring buffer initialized with a byte count must be used only with the "bytes" API, one initialized with a word count must use the "items" calls.

 .. contents::
     :local: